potoshk/potos-docs/docs/glossary/nodes.md

 Interested in running your own POTOS node?

-For a beginner-friendly introduction visit our [run a node](../developer/run_node.md) page to learn more.
+For a beginner-friendly introduction visit our [How to run POTOS observer nodes](../developer/run_observer.md) page to learn more.